kevinnowland/kevinnowland.github.io/code/_posts/2020-04-19-activation-functions.md

 line we found above.

 Note that the second derivative is

 $$
     \frac{d^2}{da_1^2}\left\{-\log(ke^{-a_1}+k-1)\right\} = -\frac{(k-1)ke^x}{((k-1)e^x + k)^2}

 $$

-sucht that the maximum curvature is $1/4$.
+such that the maximum curvature is $1/4$.
 Note that this is independent of $k$.

 In fact, let's write

 $$
 \begin{align*}
     a_2 &= -\log(k e^{-a_2} + k-1) \\